yasoob/intermediatePython/global_&_return.rst

     add(2, 4)
     print(result)

-    # Oh crap we encountered an exception.
-Why is it so ?
+    # Oh crap, we encountered an exception.
+Why is it so?
     # the python interpreter is telling us that we do not
     # have any variable with the name of result.
 It is so
     # because the result variable is only accessible inside